 Step 4: Creating New DDL Scripts

-If you don’t have current DDL scripts for your Data Warehouse, you can generate new DDL scripts after extracting the metadata needed from the Teradata Data Dictionary.
-However, as discussed, primary indexes and storage clauses are not needed in Snowflake, hence you don’t need to extract metadata for them.
+If you don’t have current DDL scripts for your Data Warehouse, you can generate new ones after extracting the metadata needed from the Teradata Data Dictionary.
+However, as discussed, primary indexes and storage clauses are not required in Snowflake, hence you don’t need to extract metadata for them.

-You only need basic DDL, such as CREATE TABLE, CREATE VIEW, and CREATE SEQUENCE.
-To generate new DDL scripts, you will need to write a SQL extract script.
+You only need basic DDL, such as CREATE TABLE, VIEW, and CREATE SEQUENCE.
+You must write an SQL extract script to generate new DDL scripts.
 As discussed above, you need to convert the data types in your Teradata design to the Snowflake-optimized data types.
 However, you can directly code the data type conversions into the script instead of doing any manual search and replace process.

-Once you have the scripts ready, you can log into your Snowflake Account and execute them.
+I have created a Table called Customers with CustomerID, FirstName, and LastName as some of its columns.
+Once the scripts are ready, you can log into your Snowflake Account and execute them.

 Step 5: Load Data from Teradata to Snowflake

-Your Snowflake Table is now ready to handle the historical data already loaded in your Teradata system.
+Your Snowflake Table is ready to handle the historical data already loaded in your Teradata system.
 If you’re running Teradata on-premises, it is advisable to route the data to a Cloud Storage like AWS S3 before loading it into Snowflake.
-To do so, you will need to leverage Teradata Parallel Transporter (TPT) to extract the data for each table to one or more delimited flat files in text format.
-You can then upload these files into an AWS S3 staging bucket by using the PUT command.
-After moving the data into S3 buckets, you can start loading it into your Snowflake Table by using the COPY command.
+To do so, you must leverage Teradata Parallel Transporter (TPT) to extract the data for each table and convert it to one or more delimited flat files in text format.
+You can then upload these files into an AWS S3 staging bucket using the PUT command.
+After moving the data into S3 buckets, you can start loading it into your Snowflake Table using the COPY command.

 Step 6: Connect Data Sources to Snowflake